You, Me, and Everyone We Know: History

-The band started the next year on Hellogoodbye's Winter Tour 2001, before landing a place on the Glamour Kills tour alongside the Ready Set, All-Start Weekend, We Are The In Crowd, and The Downtown Fiction.
-Later, for then undisclosed reasons, the band dropped off of the Glamour Kills tour, their biggest tour to date.
+The band started the next year on Hellogoodbye's Winter Tour 2011, before landing a place on The Glamour Kills Tour 2011 alongside The Ready Set, Allstar Weekend, We Are The In Crowd, and The Downtown Fiction.
+Later, for then undisclosed reasons, the band dropped off of The Glamour Kills Tour, their biggest tour to date.

-On April 20th, 2011 You Me, and Everyone We Know announced they would be breaking up in a post by all members of the band, save Liebsch, saying "that it recently came to light that Ben had made some decisions that directly affected us as people and to the band as an entity throughout its existence, and we just felt these issues coming to light were irreparable for us, making it a situation where we couldn’t imagine getting back in the van or writing a song with him.”
+On April 20, 2011, You Me, and Everyone We Know announced they would be breaking up in a post by all members of the band, save Liebsch, saying "that it recently came to light that Ben had made some decisions that directly affected us as people and to the band as an entity throughout its existence, and we just felt these issues coming to light were irreparable for us, making it a situation where we couldn’t imagine getting back in the van or writing a song with him.”

 This press release was followed by a statement from Liebsch, in which he apologies to “everyone I’ve let down with my actions that led to this news.”
 He also implies alcoholism as a reason for the band’s splits saying, “I’m going to focus on staying sober and getting some help fixing the parts of me that make such bad decisions."

-In a follow up post via Tumblr, Liebsch admits that “[f]or almost 4 years I’ve used the band’s money to enable my drinking.”
+In a follow-up post via Tumblr, Liebsch admits that “[f]or almost 4 years I’ve used the band’s money to enable my drinking.”
 Controversy ensued after former guitarist Augustine Rampolla responded with a post of his own claiming Liebsch “was NOT an alcoholic and did NOT have a drinking problem," that he was a "pathological liar," and that Liebsch had stolen money from the band on a much larger scale than he admitted.

-The aptly titled, Things Are Really Weird Right Now was released in May 2011, after the band had already broken up.
+The aptly EP titled, Things Are Really Weird Right Now was released in May 2011, after the band had already broken up.

-On October 18th, Liebsch, on his own under the moniker, played an acoustic show at The Barbary in Philadelphia.
+On October 18, 2011, Liebsch, on his own under the moniker, played an acoustic show at The Barbary in Philadelphia.

 In November 2012, Liebsch, continuing as You, Me, and Everyone We Know, released a new EP, A Great Big Hole, leading to a headlining tour in the spring of 2013 supported by Squid the Whale and The Orphan, The Poet, where Liebsch played guitar and sang without a full band behind him.
 Another solo EP, I Wish More People Gave A Shit, was released days before the tour was scheduled to begin.
 Both EPs were recorded with longtime collaborator Trevor Simpson and self-released.

-In late 2014 AltPress reported that “You, Me, and Everyone We Know have returned from the grave for a new EP, titled Dogged, with South by Sea Music", then released a surprise EP entitled A Mutty Christmas in time for the holiday season.
+In late 2014, AltPress reported that “You, Me, and Everyone We Know have returned from the grave for a new EP, titled Dogged, with [new label] South By Sea Music", then released a surprise EP entitled A Mutty Christmas in time for the holiday season.